arpangrwl/Homeaway/README.md

 Project's Limitations :-
 ---
 ```
-Below are the limitation of the project.
+Below are the limitation of the project:-
 Github API only allow 60 Rest API request to be fired in an hour.
-Details can be further checked on (https://developer.github.com/v3/#rate-limiting)
+Details can be further checked on (https://developer.github.com/v3/#rate-limiting).

-And to get all the file contents for a Git repository one has to recursively fire git API request to retrieve file name.
+To get all the file contents for a Git repository one has to recursively fire git API request to retrieve file name.
-So it is very much possible that these 60 GIT API request will get consumed while working on a single Users Repository.
+So it is possible that these 60 GIT API request will get consumed while working on a single Users Repository.
 ```

 ---